hashicorp/terraform-cdk/website/docs/cdktf/community.html.md

 ## Contributing
 The CDK for Terraform project is very open to community contributions.
 The easiest ways to help are by filing bugs for issues, commenting on existing issues you encounter, and commenting on or upvoting feature requests when you have use cases where they would be helpful.
 Hearing _why_ you're interested is extremely useful, and we appreciate your feedback.

 If you're interested in contributing code, please look at the [CONTRIBUTING.md](./CONTRIBUTING.md) guide.
-Before you file a large pull request, please file an enhancement request, and tell us that you're interested in building it.
-We're happy to work together on design, to make sure your PR can be reviewed and accepted quickly.
+Before you file a large pull request, please file a feature request to tell us what you're interested in building.
+We're happy to work with you on the design to make sure we can review and accept your PR quickly.

 ## Roadmap
 CDK for Terraform is released on a monthly cadence.
 To see what's planned next, look at [GitHub milestones](https://github.com/hashicorp/terraform-cdk/milestones).
 Typically, releases beyond the next are planned tentatively.
 Issues labeled `committed` will land in the planned release, and all others are implicitly stretch goals, and may shift to a future release if they don't get done in time for the release.